grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 }
 ```

 and that's it -- I don't usually write more Statements in such cases.
 There are so many possible input values that it would not be rational to specify all of them.
-Drawing from Kent Beck's famouns comment from Stack Overflow[^kentconfidence], I think that our job is not to write as many Statements as we can, but as little as possible to truly document the system and give us a desired level of confidence.
+Drawing from Kent Beck's famous comment from Stack Overflow[^kentconfidence], I think that our job is not to write as many Statements as we can, but as little as possible to truly document the system and give us a desired level of confidence.

 ### Example 2: a single exception from a small set of values

-The situation is different, however, in when the exceptional value is chosen from a small set -- this is often the case where the input value type is an enumeration.
+The situation is different, however, when the exceptional value is chosen from a small set -- this is often the case where the input value type is an enumeration.
 Let's go back to an example from one of our previous chapters, where we specified that there is some kind of reporting feature and it can be accessed by either an administrator role or by an auditor role.
-Let's modify this example for now and say that only administrators are allowed to access reporting:
+Let's modify this example for now and say that only administrators are allowed to access the reporting feature:

 ```csharp
 [Fact] public void